Mehtab-alt/K8s-Anatomy/README.md

 Now, we implant the nervous system using the `kube-prometheus-stack` Helm chart.
 This will install Prometheus (the brain), Grafana (the visual cortex), and Alertmanager (the pain center).

+> **Why this chart?** The `kube-prometheus-stack` is the de-facto community standard for Kubernetes monitoring.
+It's a "batteries-included" package that not only installs the core tools but also pre-configures them to work together seamlessly.
+Crucially, it creates the Kubernetes Custom Resource Definitions (CRDs) like `ServiceMonitor` and `PrometheusRule` that allow us to define our monitoring and alerting declaratively, just like any other Kubernetes object.
+This saves immense manual configuration time.

 ```bash
 # 1. Add the Prometheus community Helm repository
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts